EstelleGvl/unknownhands/pages/explore-database.md

   if (!svgElement) {
     // If no SVG, use html2canvas for HTML content if (format === 'png') {
-      alert('⚠️ HTML-based visualizations cannot be exported automatically.
+      alert('HTML-based visualizations cannot be exported automatically.
 Please use your browser\'s screenshot tool (Cmd+Shift+4 on Mac, or right-click > "Save image as" in some browsers).');
     } else {
-      alert('⚠️ This visualization type does not support SVG export.
+      alert('This visualization type does not support SVG export.
 Please use PNG export or screenshot tool.');
     }
     return;
   }